 Typical Temperature for Austin, Texas

 The high for the months of June all the way to September is 90°F or above.
-Summer mornings are often in the 70s but rising fast, so it’s best to get outdoors early to tend your garden and spend the hottest parts of the day indoors.
+Summer mornings are often in the 70s but rising fast.
+It’s best to get outdoors early to tend your garden and then spend the hottest parts of the day indoors.